AbrahamSanders/SIMIE/README.md

    --print-raw           Print the raw model input and output for debugging
                            purposes.
    --speaker-tracking    Enable speaker tracking through narrative prompts.
+   --num-beams NUM_BEAMS
+                           Number of beams to use for beam search generation.
+   --show-beams          Print all beams when using beam search generation.
    ```

    ## Explore examples generated with the pre-trained model: